 What Else Lives on Komodo?

 Walking further through the forest we came across several deer, each solitary and alert as they relaxed in the shade of the trees.
 One nervous looking fawn stood trembling by the path.
 As suitable dragon fodder, we didn't think it would last long.
-We also crossed paths with a sturdy looking wild boar that didn't hang around and even saw another huge dragon resting near the dock.
+We also crossed paths with a sturdy looking wild boar that didn't hang around.

 Watching Out for Dragons